Skip to main content

 button in the header, which runs the selected cell.
 In the "Testing" section below, you can test uploading the original plate reader excel file and passing it into the User-Defined Function.
 This is a great way to debug your code before deploying the Flow.

-Save and deploy changes made to the Python node by clicking the button in the toolbar, or by pressing Cmd+S (Mac) or Ctrl+S (Windows/Linux).
+Save and deploy changes made to the Python node by clicking the button in the toolbar, or by pressing Cmd+Shift+S (Mac) or Ctrl+Shift+S (Windows/Linux).

 tip